Answer-first guide

 Consent and access

-Candidates should understand that they are taking a screening interview and that their answers may be reviewed by the hiring team.
+Candidates should understand that they are taking a screening interview, that audio/video may be recorded, and that answers may be reviewed by the hiring team with AI-assisted summaries and scores.

 • Consent and recording context should be clear before the interview.